pts/oix-wcfd32/README.md

 Linux kernels), 32-bit DOS and Win32 (it runs on both 32-bit and 64-bit
 Windows).
 It will be implemented for FreeBSD i386.

+If you only have the runtime, but no OIX programs, you can try the runtime with the following command: *./oixrun oixrun.oix*.
+This will display usage information.
+If you don't even have the runtime, then get it by cloning the https://github.com/pts/oix-wcfd32 sources, and running *sh compile.sh* (on Linux) or *compile.cmd* (on Win32) in the *run1* subdirectory.
+This will generate files *oixrun*, *oixrun.exe*, *oixrun.oix* and others.

 The runtime consists of the following programs:

 * *oixrun*: This is the runner command-line tool, which can run an OIX